Visual journaling supplies are highly personal.

 Tombow Dual Brush Pen Art Markers

-The Tombow Dual Brush Pen Art Markers are simply fun to play with and our personal favorite for performance and affordability.
+The Tombow Dual Brush Pen Art Markers are our personal favorite for performance and affordability.
 They are blendable, create sweeping strokes, and can take normal journaling pages into works of art.
 Plus, they come in a variety of pallets.

 (Note: YouTube videos for ideas on how to use Tombow Dual Brush Pens are addictive.
 You’ve been warned.)